vuejs/docs/src/guide/ssr/getting-started.md

 })
 ```

-Now, we can use `renderToString` method to render an application instance to string.
-This method returns a Promise which resolves to the rendered HTML.
+Now, we can use the `renderToString` function to render our application instance to a string.
+This function returns a Promise which resolves to the rendered HTML.

 ```js{2,13}
 const { createSSRApp } = require('vue')